 For shipments exceeding 72” in height or 100 lbs. in weight, or pickup or delivery locations without accessible docks, your cargo may require a truck with a lift-gate.

 If the pickup or drop-off location is inconvenient for a carrier to load or unload, such as a busy entrance open to the walk-in public, or an instance in which there is no employee present to assist in direction, additional fees will usually occur.
-Any residential, non-commercial, unmarked, difficult-to-find, or difficult to navigate area such as a construction site or convention center will require more effort and time to deliver goods and subsequent fees will increase.
+Any residential, non-commercial, unmarked, difficult-to-find, or difficult-to-navigate areas such as a construction site or convention center will require more effort and transit time to deliver goods and subsequent fees will increase.

 There is a regular charge if a carrier does not deliver outside of normal business hours.